Quenntis Ashby: Writer, Poet, and Creative Explorer

 I honor my muse.

-To be inspired & to be creative I need to show up to work every day.
+I show up to work every day.

-She’s playful.
+And playful.

-She likes rules, but she also likes to bend & break those rules.
+But also likes to bend & break those rules.

 Reviewers Say